zetsin/register-demo/NewREADME.md

 ## Make a registration form

 We would kindly ask you to show us your ability to create a form.
-You are allowed to choose any library or framework that will help you to get the job done, although we would prefer to see you working with React.
+We are expecting a solution based on ReactJs/Redux libraries, written in ES6.
+In order to handle side-effects any library can be used (we would prefer the RxJs library).
 Try to not spend more than 3 hours on this task.

 ### Technical description